There are no direct repercussions for the audited body, but we recognise the problems that delayed audits cause.

 We work with firms to improve matters where service has fallen short, but our contractual options are limited.
-Our aim is to get to a position where ultimately we are able to replace auditors who do not meet the quality measures within our contracts and are not able to resolve the issues.
-However, this would require a more buoyant market of local audit suppliers than is the case in 2022.
+Our aim is to get to a position where we can replace auditors who do not meet the quality measures within our contracts and are not able to resolve the issues.
+However, this would require a more buoyant market of local audit suppliers than is the case in 2023.

 The FRC’s Ethical Standard precludes contracts that contain fees that vary according to a pre-determined measure (for example specifying a date by which an audit opinion must be given).
 We robustly scrutinise firms’ proposed fee variations for additional work in line with our published process.
 This includes discussions with individual bodies before making determinations.